Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 If a request takes enough time, customers can decide to search for a faster solution.

-A few milliseconds can end up costing a company millions of dollars.
+#### That is how a few milliseconds can end up costing a company millions of dollars.

 A waiting worker is also a waste - computers are generally quite fast these days.
 Waiting for a _millisecond_ can mean _millions_ of wasted instruction cycles on a modern processor, and query wait times can add up _really, really_ fast.
 We needed to optimize this wait time, and we needed it yesterday.